 Sally’s Blog: Whiteley’s and the Crystal Palace

-In 1851, Wilkinson and William Whiteley’s both won medals at the Great Exhibition in the Crystal Palace in Hyde Park.
-The palace was built specifically to host the Great Exhibition, which was the idea of Prince Albert.
-The intention of the Great Exhibition was to showcase examples of technology that had been developed throughout the industrial revolution.
+In 1851, both Wilkinson and William Whiteley received medals at the Great Exhibition held in the Crystal Palace at Hyde Park.
+This grand palace was constructed with the purpose of hosting the Great Exhibition, an event conceived by Prince Albert.
+The primary goal of the exhibition was to display the technological advancements achieved during the industrial revolution.